Directed Spray Systems - Parts Washers

 Our directed spray system approach for removing soils, both loose or tenacious, requires precise engineering to ensure that parts are fully aligned with powerful cleaning jets.
 Missed areas due to the geometry of the part, or the location of the jets, can leave parts less than thoroughly clean.
 At ACT, we have been providing batch loaded turntable spray washers, orbital rotation spray systems and conveyor washing spray systems for a wide variety of applications for decades.

-With the invention of ACT’s get link Agi-Blast™ feature (illustrated, top right), our systems deliver the robust flow of high volumes of spray in excess of 270-gallons per minute and pressure exceeding 165 PSI at 20-240 strokes per minute!
+With the invention of ACT’s Agi-Blast™ feature (illustrated, top right), our systems deliver the robust flow of high volumes of spray in excess of 270-gallons per minute and pressure exceeding 165 PSI at 20-240 strokes per minute!
 Consider the effect of a ton of solution impacting the soil surface at variable frequencies every minute…the cleaning effect is phenomenal.
 This patent pending feature sets ACT apart as a true parts cleaning innovator.

 Chances are in a brief conversation we can define for you whether or not the application you have is suited to ACT’s directed spray technologies.
 Once that is done, we then need to cover key issues for design, including: